mod-audio/max-gen-skeleton/README.md

 * Run ./setup.sh and enter the desired plugin name
 * Compile the plugin using 'make'

-By default you get a LV2 and VST2.4 plugin.<br/>
+With this you get an LV2 plugin for your native system/platform.
-If you have Linux and JACK installed, you'll get a JACK standalone too.

 This plugin skeleton does not provide support for custom UIs.<br/>
-For LV2 plugins this is not an issue as you can create UIs without modifying the original DSP object.
+For LV2 plugins this is not an issue as you can create new UIs without modifying the original DSP object.